 8. Ensure the directors have the information they need, when they need it

+Access to the right information at the right time is not just a benefit—it’s a necessity for effective decision-making on corporate boards.
 Ideally, board briefings should be clear, relevant, timely and complete.
-They should present all of the available options, with a balanced view of their advantages and disadvantages and then provide a recommendation based on the context of the company – its values, available resources, and its accountability to shareholders.
+They should present all of the available options, with a balanced view of their advantages and disadvantages.
+Then, they should provide a recommendation based on the context of the company’s values, available resources, and shareholder and other stakeholder interests.

 See related: How does a board of directors portal impact board governance?